AZagatti/turbo-recipes/DESIGN.md

 - **NFR2 - Consistency > Availability:** Data must be strongly consistent.
 This aligns with the CAP theorem, prioritizing that reads always return the most recently written data.
 - **NFR3 - Availability:** The system should aim for high availability (e.g., 99.9% uptime).
 - **NFR4 - Scalability (Initial):** The system should handle up to 10,000 users and 100,000 recipes, with peaks of 100 requests per second (RPS).

-### 1.3.
-Capacity Estimates (Out of Scope for MVP)

-*This section will be detailed in more complex projects, involving calculations for storage, memory, and bandwidth based on the scale requirements.*

 ---